DataDog/dd-sdk-ios/docs/rum_collection.md

     return resourceEvent
 }
 ```
-Returning `nil` from the mapper will drop the event entirely (it won't be send to Datadog).
+Returning `nil` from the mapper will drop the event entirely (it won't be sent to Datadog).

-Only some properties on each event can be mutated:
+Depending on a given event's type, only some specific properties can be mutated:

 | Event Type        | Attribute key                     | Description                                     |
 |-------------------|-----------------------------------|-------------------------------------------------|